 Am I condemned to witness the same process for the second time in my life?

-Posted by Jim W. Dean, Managing Editor on May 22, 2016, With 6265 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on May 22, 2016, With 6395 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.